stackkit/laravel-google-cloud-tasks-queue/README.md

 ## Service Account Roles

-If you're not using your master service account (which have all of the abilities), you must add the following roles to make it works:
+If you're not using your master service account (which has all abilities), you must add the following roles to make it works:
 1. App Engine Viewer
 2. Cloud Tasks Enqueuer
 3. Cloud Tasks Viewer
+4. Cloud Tasks Task Deleter
-4. Service Account User
+5. Service Account User

 # Configuring the queue